pretorben/sweet-libs/readme.md

 - What kind of apps are best suited for this technology?
 - What application did you build?
 - What do you most like about this technology / what do most not like about it?

+## Timeline

+**NO LATER THAN 11:00am: EACH TEAM** must indicate what technology they have chosen on the whiteboard in CR5.

+**NO LATER THAN 3:00pm: EACH TEAM** must submit a Git issue to the `sweet_libs` repository containing a link to their / their group's main repository.
+The issue must also include...

+- Your comfort score (out of 5).
+- Any particular sections of your code that you would like the instructors to review, and specific questions to guide our feedback.

+**3:30pm: ALL STUDENTS** will re-convene in their classroom for presentations.